DHBW-TINF24F/Team6-BaSyx-DPP-API/PROJECT/SAS/TINF24F_SAS_Team_6_0v1.md

 The SAS defines how the system fulfills the functional and non-functional requirements defined in the *[Software Requirements Specifications (SRS)]()*.

 #### **Scope:**

 The architecture described here covers frontend, backend and API specifications.
-The following areas are considered out of scope: external a
+The following areas are considered out of scope:

 ### 1.2.
 System Overview